 European data protection law gives people the right to control how their personal information is processed.
-When Verizon processes the personal information of individuals this is covered and regulated by European data protection law.

 Under European data protection law, when an organisation processes personal information for its own purposes, that organisation is deemed to be a controller of that information and is therefore primarily responsible for meeting the legal requirements.
-So for example, where we are an employer, we will be the controller of the personal information that we process about our employees.

-When, on the other hand, an organisation processes information on behalf of another entity (for example, to provide a service), the former is deemed to be a processor of the information and the latter will be primarily responsible for meeting the legal requirements.
+When, on the other hand, an organisation processes information on behalf of a Third Party, that organisation is deemed to be a processor of the information and the Third Party will be primarily responsible for meeting the legal requirements.
+So for example, where Verizon provides services to customers as a global telecommunications provider, Verizon will be acting as a processor in respect of the customer personal information.